 Many people pass through these doors unharmed and as a result, it is common to use automatic doors without thinking about the potential risks involved.
 Unfortunately, sometimes doors hit or otherwise harm unsuspecting people.
 A door-related incident often comes as a great surprise and can throw people off balance or even knock them to the ground.

-Personal injuries caused by these accidents are often severe and can result in life-changing complications and sometimes even fatalities.
+Long Island personal injury attorney caused by these accidents are often severe and can result in life-changing complications and sometimes even fatalities.
 If you have suffered a door-related injury, an experienced personal injury attorney can help you pursue the compensation you deserve.

 Why are Doors Dangerous?